 Classes

-Young people are divided into four age groups; their learning takes place predominantly within their class, however there are many opportunities throughout the school day to mix with different classes.
+Young people are divided into five age groups; their learning takes place predominantly within their class, however there are many opportunities throughout the school day to mix with different classes.

 Class 1: age 4-6 (Reception - Year 1)